jslater89/shooting-sports-analyst/README-Elo.md

 enabled in settings, and allows you to select a match after which you wish to view ratings.

 The search box searches by member name (case-insensitive).
 The minimum stages/matches box allows you to filter out competitors whose ratings are based on fewer than the given number of events.
+The maximum age box allows you to filter out competitors who have not been seen for more than the given number of days.

 Clicking a shooter name will display a chart of their rating change over time, along with a list of all the events on which their rating is based.

 The action button in the top right corner will export the currently-selected division group's ratings to CSV, for analysis in other tools.

 #### Metrics
 Variance is the average of the absolute change in a competitor's rating over the past 30 rating events.
-Trend is the average of the direction of their rating changes over the past 30 events (+1 for positive changes, -1 for negative changes).
-A high variance and a trend near +1 or -1 means the system is still finding the correct rating for a shooter.
-A high variance and a trend near 0 means a shooter's rating is approximately correct, but that he frequently overperforms or underperforms the rating algorithm's predictions.
-A low variance means the rating system usually predicts a shooter's performances correctly.
+Trend is the sum of their rating changes over the past 30 rating events.

+A high variance and a trend of large absolute value means the rating system is still finding the correct rating for the shooter.
+A high variance and a small trend means the shooter's rating is approximately correct, but that he frequently overperforms or underperforms the rating algorithm's predictions.
+A low variance will usually be accompanied by a small to moderate trend, and indicates that the algorithm usually predicts the shooter's performances well.

 Connectedness is a measure of how much the shooter competes against other people in the dataset.
 Competitors with low connectedness relative to others in their division or division group have not